 Forms of Mind

-Nick Petrie’s summary provides a helpful introduction to development stages.
-Jennifer Garvey Berger (formerly a PhD student of Robert Kegan) provides greater granularity on the development stages that adults move through.
-She details the Forms of Mind that adults can travel through in her book Changing on the Job: Developing Leaders for a Complex World (Amazon UK, US), which I’ve summarised below.
+Jennifer Garvey Berger (a student of Robert Kegan) offers another, sometimes controversial, take on the development stages that adults move through.
+She details the Forms of Mind that adults can travel through in her book Changing on the Job: Developing Leaders for a Complex World: